-Our big, spacious rearing stables have long proven their function and usefulness.
+Our big, spacious group housing for the youngsters have long proven their function and usefulness.
 In front there is a coated floor.
 When they’re eating, the young horses stand on rubber instead of concrete, which we feel is better for the hooves.
 We always have one feeder in excess, so there has to be no arguing over space or feed.
 The front also has a wind canvas that can be lowered in case of strong winds.
 We use a deep litter system.
 We remove droppings and soiled patches on a daily basis and add fresh bedding, but leave the base untouched.

 The base of the bed is lifted twice a year.
 We have a circulating water system that prevents the water from freezing.
 Thanks to camera surveillance we can watch all the horses from our home computer.